rsuite/rsuite/README.md

 ## Supporting RSUITE

-If you like RSUITE, you can show your supoort by either
+If you like RSUITE, you can show your support by either

 - Starring this repo
-- [Leave a comment here](https://github.com/rsuite/rsuite/issues/11) if you are using RSUITE in your project (like we do :smile:)
+- [Leaving a comment here](https://github.com/rsuite/rsuite/issues/11) if you are using RSUITE in your project (like we do :smile:)
-- Become a backer on OpenCollective
+- Becomiong a backer on OpenCollective

 [<img src="https://opencollective.com/rsuite/tiers/backer.svg?avatarHeight=36">](https://opencollective.com/rsuite)